SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 ### Step configuration

-#### executeMaven
+#### mavenExecute
-The executeMaven step is used for all invocations of the mvn build tool.
+The mavenExecute step is used for all invocations of the mvn build tool.
 It is either used directly for executing specific maven phases such as `test`, or indirectly for steps that execute maven plugins such as `checkPmd`.

 | Property | Default Value | Description |
 | --- | --- | --- |